-Shot Put Back Throw
+Shot Put Back Throw Test

-- aim: This test measures core body strength and total body power.
+purpose: This test measures core body strength and total body power.

-- procedure: The athlete starts with his back to the throwing area, with their heels at the start line, and the shot cradled in both hands between the knees.
+procedure: The athlete starts with his back to the throwing area, with their heels at the start line, and the shot cradled in both hands between the knees.
 The subject bends forward and downward before throwing the shot backwards over their head in a two-handed throwing action (optimally at about 45 degrees).
 Several practices may be required to get the best trajectory for maximum distance.

 target population: sports in which total body power is important.

 advantages: this test is easy and quick to perform for each individual, with the equipment readily available in most sports departments.

 comments: The angle the ball is thrown is important.
 You may want to explain to the subject about the optimal angle for maximal distance, and to allow some practice attempts.

-- about the International Physical Fitness Test
+- About the International Physical Fitness Test

-- Medicine and Power Ball Fitness Tests
+- Medicine and Power Ball Throwing Fitness Tests

 - About the power quadrathlon, which includes the shot put back throw